pimlott/rlwrap-jdb/README.md

 [rlwrap]: http://utopia.knoware.nl/~hlub/rlwrap/

-This forked version has been modified from the original to also allow file output redirection of output. e.g.
+This forked version has been modified from the original to also allow file output redirection. e.g.

     > classes > my-output-file